-Danielle serves as the Director of the Maine Resiliency Center operated by Community Concepts Inc field of mental health and served as the Chief Growth Officer for Sweetser prior to joining CCI.
+Danielle serves as the Director of the Maine Resiliency Center operated by Community Concepts Inc (CCI).
+The Maine Resiliency Center was developed in the aftermath of the Mass Shooting that occurred in Lewiston Maine on October 25th, 2023, and serves as a resource for victims, first responders and the community.
+Danielle has extensive experience in the development, implementation and operations of programs and services particularly in the field of mental health and served as the Chief Growth Officer for Sweetser prior to joining CCI.
 She completed the Hanley Health Leadership Development course in 2020 and was the 2019 recipient of NAMI Maine's Mental Health Leader award.
 Danielle graduated from the State University of New York at Buffalo with a Masters in Social Work and a Juris Doctorate in Law.
 She is a licensed independent clinical social worker.